CQLyu/CQLyu.github.io/research.md

 <img src="https://cqlyu.github.io/images/Lyu23-1.png" class="floatpic" width="600">

-## Tracing star formation quenching by metallicity
+## Tracing Star Formation Quenching by Metallicity

-In Lyu et al. (2023), we investigate the stellar mass growth history and the chemical enrichment history of central galaxies measured from the SDSS-MaNGA survey.
-We find that at a given epoch, the derived stellar metallicity of central passive galaxies is always higher than that of the star-forming ones.
-This stellar metallicity enhancement becomes larger for low-mass galaxies (at a given epoch) and for an earlier epoch (at a given stellar mass). **We find strangulation is the primary mechanism for star formation quenching in central galaxies not only in the local Universe (Peng et al. 2015), but very likely also at higher redshifts up to z ∼ 3.
+**In Lyu et al. (2023), we investigate the stellar mass growth history and the chemical enrichment history of central galaxies measured from the SDSS-MaNGA survey.** We find that at a given epoch, the derived stellar metallicity of central passive galaxies is always higher than that of the star-forming ones.
+This stellar metallicity enhancement becomes larger for low-mass galaxies (at a given epoch) and for an earlier epoch (at a given stellar mass). **We find strangulation is the primary mechanism for star formation quenching in central galaxies not only in the local Universe (Peng et al. 2015), but very likely also at higher redshifts up to z ∼ 3.**

 <br><img src="https://cqlyu.github.io/images/Lyu23-2.png" class="floatpic" width="600"><br>

-## Estimate the halo assembly history for SDSS galaxy groups
+## Estimate the Halo Assembly History for SDSS Galaxy Groups

-In Lyu et al. (2024), **we establish new regression models using observable quantities of galaxies and group properties to estimate unobservable halo assembly history.
+**In Lyu et al. (2024),** **we establish new regression models using observable quantities of galaxies and group properties to estimate unobservable halo assembly history.
 Applied the trained models to the SDSS group catalog, we derive the halo assembly time of each individual central galaxy.** The properties of the central galaxy are tightly connected to their host dark matter halo mass and halo assembly history.
-For instance, as found in Work I, at the same present-day halo mass, different halo assembly histories can produce significantly different final stellar mass of the central galaxy within.
 However, accurate measurement of the halo assembly history in observation is very challenging but is of great importance to the understanding of galaxy formation and evolution.
 The stellar-to-halo mass ratio (Mstar/M_h) for the centrals has often been used to indicate the halo assembly time t_h,50 of the group, where t_h,50 indicates the lookback time at which a halo has assembled 50% of its present-day virial mass.

 Using mock data from the semi-analytic model L-GALAXIES, we find that Mstar/M_h shows a significant scatter with t_h,50, with a strong systematic difference between the group with a star-forming central (blue group) and passive central (red group).
 To improve the accuracy, we develop machine-learning regression models to estimate t_h,50 for galaxy groups at 0.01<z<0.20, using only observable quantities in the mocks.
 Since star-formation quenching will decouple the co-growth of the dark matter and baryon for the central galaxies, we train our models separately for blue and red groups.
 We show our models have successfully recovered the t_h,50, within an accuracy of ~0.99 Gyr for the blue groups, and ~1.03 Gyr for the red groups.
 Nevertheless, our models do not perform well for red groups assembled relatively recently (with t_h,50 < 5 Gyr, less than 5% of all mock samples), and even including non- or difficult-observable properties can barely improve the model performance for this small population, probably due to the recent merger of the halos in a random fashion.